Enterprise AI RFP Blueprint for Australian Organisations

 - Functional capability: 30–40% – Does the platform meet use case requirements with acceptable output quality and user experience?

-- Non-functional and governance: 25–30% – Does the platform meet mandatory gating requirements for data residency, audit, identity, and administrative control?
+- Non-functional and governance: 25–30% – Does the platform meet mandatory gating criteria for data residency, audit, identity, and administrative control?

 - Commercial transparency: 20–25% – Is the commercial model clear, scalable, and structured in a way that allows cost control over time?